callmenoodles/daia/README.md

 }
 ```
 `searchLimit` is the limit of searches in a search result.
-**Make sure this is smaller than the total amount of searches in a result**
+**Make sure this is smaller than the total amount of searches in a result.**
 You can check this by searching your keywords on Unsplash's website.

 ## Usage